-Earlier today on Hot Off the Press, we explored how to make your blog more dynamic with sliders, from unobtrusive boxes to screen-filling behemoths.
+Earlier today on The WordPress.com Blog, we explored how to make your blog more dynamic with sliders, from unobtrusive boxes to screen-filling behemoths.

 But do sliders actually accomplish their intended purpose?
 And how do you create them?
 Let’s talk about the “Why” and “How” of sliders.

 Sliders scroll through a set of featured images, putting those posts front and center:

 Like anything, they have benefits and drawbacks.
 The pros:

 - They make your home page more attention-grabbing.

 - They allow you to highlight your best posts.